collectxyz/collectxyz-nft-contract/README.md

 The xyz contract extends CosmWasm's [CW721-base contract](https://github.com/CosmWasm/cw-plus/tree/v0.9.1/contracts/cw721-base) and supports query and execute messages from the [CW721 spec](https://github.com/CosmWasm/cw-plus/tree/v0.9.1/packages/cw721#cw721-spec-non-fungible-tokens).

+## Integrating with xyz

+Smart contracts that wish to call the xyz NFT contract should depend on the `collectxyz` package, which contains structs that define message types for the contract.

 ## Development

 ### Environment Setup